How to be a will writer

 But what you don’t need is a formal qualification.
 Contrary to popular belief, you don’t need to be a solicitor to write a will – it’s not a restricted activity.

 You’ll obviously need to take some training.
 Institute of Professional Will Writers (IPW) is one organisation that provides courses.
-But if you take up a Maplebrook Wills franchise, you’ll receive training as part of your induction.

 So what does a will writer actually do?